-- 1 Acceleration delay: It determines the acceleration ramp. - 2 Acceleration cutback: It controls the acceleration ramps when TRACTION CUTBACK is on. - 3 Release braking: It controls the deceleration ramp when the travel request is released. - 4 Inverse braking: It controls the deceleration ramp when the direction switch is inverted during travel. - 5 Pedal braking: It determines the deceleration ramp when the travel request is released and the brake pedal switch is closed. - Speed limit braking: Deceleration ramp when the pedal position is changed but not completely released. - The speed reduction input becomes active and the motor slow down. - Max speed forward: It determines the maximum speed in forward direction. - (9) Max speed backward: It determines the maximum speed in backward direction. - 1 Turtle speed: It determines the maximum speed at turtle mode. - 1 Batt remove speed : It determines the maximum speed when battery remove switch is open. - 2 Cutback speed 1: Typically from 10% to 100%.
+- 1 Acceleration delay : It determines the acceleration ramp. - 2 Acceleration cutback : It controls the acceleration ramps when lift limit is on. - 3 Release braking : It controls the deceleration ramp when the travel request is released. - 4 Inverse braking : It controls the deceleration ramp when the direction switch is inverted during travel. - (5) Pedal braking : It determines the deceleration ramp when the travel request is released and the brake pedal switch is closed. - (6) Speed limit braking : Deceleration ramp when the pedal position is changed but not completely released. - 7 Brake cutback : It determines the deceleration ramp when the speed reduction input becomes active and the motor slow down. - (8) Max speed forward : It determines the maximum speed in forward direction. - (9) Max speed backward : It determines the maximum speed in backward direction. - 1 Turtle speed : It determines the maximum speed at turtle mode. - 1 Cutback speed 1 : Typically from 10% to 100%.
 It determines the percentage of the max speed applied when the cutback switch is active.
-When set to 100% the speed reduction is ineffective. - (3) Frequency creep: Minimum speed when the forward or reverse switch is closed, but the accelerator is on a minimum position.

-- (4) Maximum current: This parameter changes the maximum current of the inverter. - (5) Acc. smooth: It gives a different from to the acceleration curve in the frequency range 0 Hz to "Stop smooth" value (seel the figure below). - (6) INV. smooth: It gives a different from to the acceleration curve after a direction inversion in the frequency range 0 Hz to "Stop smooth" value (see the figure below). - Stop smooth: It sets the level of frequency where the smooth effect on the acceleration ramp ends.
+When set to 100% the speed reduction is ineffective. - Prequency creep : Minimum speed when the forward or reverse switch is closed, but the accelerator is on a minimum position. - (3) Maximum current : This parameter changes the maximum current of the inverter. - Acc. smooth : It gives a different from to the acceleration curve in the frequency range 0 Hz to "Stop smooth" value (seel the figure below). - (5) INV. smooth : It gives a different from to the acceleration curve after a direction inversion in the frequency range 0 Hz to "Stop smooth" value (see the figure below). - (6) Stop smooth : It sets the level of frequency where the smooth effect on the acceleration ramp ends.